conda/conda/docs/source/user-guide/configuration/enable-tab-completion.rst

 =======================

 Conda versions up to 4.3 supports tab completion in bash shells via the argcomplete package.
 Tab completion is deprecated starting with version 4.4.
-See `issue #415 <https://github.com/conda/conda-docs/issues/415>`_.

 To enable tab completion: